We are still taking Registrations for

 + Camp Educators

-Letitia Politi is a mom of four and a certified teacher for grades K-12 in Home and Careers, Special Education, and School Building and District Leadership.
-She has been an educator for the past 17 years.
-She joined the RFA team as its Education Director in February of 2019.
+Sarah Bartges.
+She joined the RFA team as its Education Director in March of 2017.
 She has been thrilled at the opportunity to continue RFA’s Junior Farmers' Summer Camp at Cropsey Community Farm as a full day nature camp for children in Rockland County and beyond.
-At home, Letitia tends her 1/2 acre plot filled with veggie beds, fruit trees, a butterfly garden, and pet chickens.
-She enjoys teaching children through project based learning which includes STEM/STEAM activities in the classroom and out in the garden plots at school.
-During camp, Letitia will able to share her love of farming, science, biology, nature, art, cooking, and craft with her campers.
+At home, Sarah tends her 1/2 acre plot filled with veggie beds, fruit trees, a butterfly garden, and pet chickens.
+She enjoys teaching children through project based learning which includes STEM/STEAM activities in the classroom and out in the garden plots.
+During camp, Sarah will able to share her love of farming, science, biology, nature, art, cooking, and craft with her campers.
 She, in turn, is invigorated by the children's enthusiasm for the act of farming and Rockland Farm Alliance’s mission of sustainable agriculture.
 She can’t wait to get to know the Junior Farmer Gang of 2019!

 Kathy Rauth is an Early Childhood Educator and has run the Junior Farmers' Summer Camp for the last several years.
 She also maintains the Children's Garden year round & leads educational tours for local groups & schools.
 When Cropsey started the CSA, Kathy became an active member and volunteer.
 As a longtime resident of Rockland County, she has always been an avid organic vegetable gardener in her own right.
 Kathy is also the Educational Director of Nursery School of the Nyacks, and has been a teacher for the 2 & 3 year old class for over 20 years.
 She finds that teaching young children about nature and growing food is the perfect combination of her two passions.